MatteoGuadrini/Butterfly-Backup/README.md

 # Butterfly Backup: supports

 ## One more thing
-The name butterfly, is born precisely because agent-less; like a butterfly takes the pollen from a flower and takes it elsewhere.
+The name butterfly, is born precisely because agent-less; like a butterfly takes the pollen from a flower and brings it elsewhere.
-A backup or restore is performed without any responsibility on the part of the final machine.
+A backup or restore is performed without any iterationresponsibility on the part of the final machine.
 The performances are not altered.
 While all the operations of Butterfly Backup are carried out, the impacted machine can continuously work with peace of mind.